 The last line of the error message indicates what happened.
 Exceptions come in different types, and the type is printed as part of the message: the types in the example are ZeroDivisionError, NameError and TypeError.
-The string printed as the exception type is the name of the built-in name for the exception that occurred.
+The string printed as the exception type is the name of the built-in exception that occurred.
 This is true for all built-in exceptions, but need not be true for user-defined exceptions (although it is a useful convention).
 Standard exception names are built-in identifiers (not reserved keywords).

-The rest of the line is a detail whose interpretation depends on the exception type; its meaning is dependent on the exception type.
+The rest of the line provides detail based on the type of exception and what caused it.

-The preceding part of the error message shows the context where the exception happened, in the form of a stack backtrace.
-In general it contains a stack backtrace listing source lines; however, it will not display lines read from standard input.
+The preceding part of the error message shows the context where the exception happened, in the form of a stack traceback.
+In general it contains a stack traceback listing source lines; however, it will not display lines read from standard input.

-The Python Library Reference lists the built-in exceptions and their meanings.
+Built-in Exceptions (in The Python Library Reference) lists the built-in exceptions and their meanings.